JOURNEY IN THE MAKING

-So far, Big Loop Bikes has operated in a workshop within Hydebank College, using staff and community volunteers to teach students skills in bike repair and management.
+Initially, Big Loop Bikes operated in a workshop within Hydebank College, using staff and community volunteers to teach students skills in bike repair and management.

-The bikes we have refurbished and sold are donated to us by individuals, by the Police Service, and by universities, or are diverted by us from landfill sites.
-Once refurbished and signed off by qualified bike mechanics, we have been selling them at pop up shops in the community.
+We collected unwanted bikes in the community - donated to us by individuals, by the Police Service, and by universities, or diverted by us from landfill sites - and once signed off by qualified bike mechanics, we sold them at pop up shops in the community.

 But we have always had a big ambition that Big Loop Bikes would grow into a movement of people, with different backgrounds, who enjoy bikes – riding them, fixing and recycling them, selling them and encouraging others to use them – and who enjoy spending time with other people.
 So the next stage of the Big Loop journey is to extend beyond our workshop in Hydebank College and into the community, and we're delighted that we have now partnered with Queen's University Belfast to set up up a bike hub offering bike leasing, repairs and refurbished bikes for sale.

-We'll still operate a workshop within Hydebank College, but our community-based workshop will allow us to provide Turnaround’s transitional support model in which people working with us before release can continue to work with us afterwards, providing a framework of engagement and support as they transition out of custody.
+We'll still operate a workshop within Hydebank College, but these community-based workshops will allow us to provide Turnaround’s transitional support model in which people working with us before release can continue to work with us afterwards, providing a framework of engagement and support as they transition out of custody.